KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_1starting_our_single_page_app.md

 Before starting the worksheet, please take a moment to review [Setup instructions](/setup) to ensure you have all the tools and workspace setup you need for tonight's work.
 {% endhint %}

+{% hint style='danger' %}
+If you are borrowing a Coding & Cocktails laptop, open Cmder like a normal application-- please do not open Cmder As Administrator.
+{% endhint %}

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##
 ## Application Foundation